(INTRODUCTION FOR CONFERENCE CALL)

 Space & Defense fiscal ‘22

-For the full year, we are keeping our adjusted margin forecast unchanged at 11.5%.
+For the full year, we’re also keeping our adjusted margin forecast unchanged at 11.5%.
+This assumes a slight pickup in margin in the fourth quarter.

 Industrial Systems Margins